-Storing foods in a fridge or in a dry store forms part of the food safety pillars.
+Learn how to store foods safely.
+Food safety and the storing foods in a fridge or in a dry store forms part of the food safety pillars.
 Meaning it is a fundamental area in the kitchen that can help prevent contamination from happening.
 The fourth pillar (Food Storage) can be categorised into two areas:

-Perishable foods (Cold storage)
+- Perishable foods (Cold storage)

 Foods must be separated in a manner that prevents contamination from three sources:

-Biological (eg. Bacteria)
+- Biological (eg. Bacteria)

-Chemical (eg. Concentrated chemicals)
+- Chemical (eg. Concentrated chemicals)

-Physical (eg. Wood splinters)
+- Physical (eg. Wood splinters)

 These are the three main sources of contamination and all aspects of food storage will relate back to these main factors for both cold and dry storage.